Oral Health Fitness

 Brushing your teeth is the cornerstone of a healthy dental hygiene routine.
 We have been taught, told, and exhorted to brush our teeth from the emergence of our very first tooth.

 Recent headlines would suggest that sparkling water might not be such a great alternative to just plain old water.
 But is bubbly, carbonated water really that bad?

-Flossing is like squatting - it’s essential but not enough people do it, and when done with the wrong technique or incorrect form, injuries are often the result.
-According to an ADA survey, only about 40 percent of Americans floss every day.
-This is a major problem since flossing is one of the only effective ways to remove plaque from in between teeth.
+Flossing is like squatting - it’s essential, but not enough people do it, and when done with the wrong technique or incorrect form, injuries are often the result.

-Visit Willow Pass Dental Care at least once every six months to a year for a dental checkup and professional teeth cleaning.
-More importantly, routine visits to a Willow Pass Dental Care allow our dental professionals to examine your mouth and catch any potential problems early.
-Like personal trainers at the gym, our dentists and hygienists will provide you with useful advice on proper oral health fitness techniques.
+More importantly, routine visits will allow your dentist to examine your mouth and catch any potential issues early.
+Like personal trainers at the gym, a dentist and quality hygienist will provide you with useful advice on proper oral health fitness techniques.

 The Advanced Oral Workout

 For those who have mastered the basics of a healthy oral fitness routine, consider adding these more advanced techniques to your oral health workouts.